 StoryCorps Military Voices Initiative

 CPB supports StoryCorps’ Military Voices Initiative, which honors veterans and members of the military community by gathering and preserving their stories.
-In 2023, tour partners Georgia Public Broadcasting, Maine Public Broadcasting Network, and Alaska Public Media are distributing locally produced content and hosting listening sessions to give civilians opportunities to engage with veterans and service members in their communities.
-Since its launch in 2012, the Military Voices Initiative has gathered nearly 2,000 of these stories with approximately 3,600 participants.
+In 2024, tour partners WHYY, Arizona Public Media, and WHRO distributed locally produced content and hosted listening sessions to give civilians opportunities to engage with veterans and service members in their communities.
+Since its launch in 2012, the Military Voices Initiative has gathered more than 2,000 of these stories with approximately 3,800 participants.
+In 2025, the Military Voices Initiative will gather stories in Florida, Indianapolis, and New Jersey.

 American Veteran